vardhanvondoom/WallpaperScraper/README.md

 Simple Bot to scrape wallpapers from Subreddits and set as your wallpaper on windows.

+It uses PRAW, the python wrapper for the Reddit API.

 # Usage

 Download all the required packages.
 Read the import statements to understand which all you need.